GertjanBisschop/GertjanBisschop.github.io/_posts/2024-05-06-trees-with-sql.md

 import dataclasses

 #sqlite3 has a connect() method which accepts a .db file as a destination
-CONN = sql.connect('ts.db')
+CONN = sql.connect('tree.db')
 #once we establish our connection and assign it to CONN, we create a CURSOR
 CURSOR = CONN.cursor()
 #this CURSOR object contains all the methods we will need for our ORM tasks
 ```

-To encode the edges and nodes in the example tree we will generate a database containing
+The database will encode both information on the edges and the nodes of the tree.
-a table for the nodes as well as a table for the edges.
 The rows in the edge table will
-have the following structure: (id, left, right, parent, child).
+have the following structure: `(id, parent, child)`.
 Here, both parent and child
 are nodes in the tree which thus will occur in the nodes table.
 Each row in the nodes table
-will have the following entries: (id, flags, time).
-The flags is a simple boolean indicating
+will have the following entries: `(id, flags, rank, left_child, right_sib)`.
-whether a node is a leaf (`True`) or not (`False`).
+The `flag` is a simple boolean indicating whether a node is a leaf (`True`) or not (`False`).
+The `rank` allows us to easily identify the root.
+This is the node with the highest rank.

 The following code creates a class for both nodes and edges and allows us to not only create
 a table in the database for such class, but more importantly translate each such object into